BayardRock/Matlab-Type-Provider/README.md

 A (not yet complete) Type Provider for Matlab in the spirit of the R Type Provider

 Recent Additions:
+- 07/15/2013 - Removed Simple Provider.
+It was only making changes more complicated.
 - 06/21/2013 - Added correct parameterization for native/MEX.
 No more varargs everywhere!
 - 05/31/2013 - Added Basics for the Lazy Provider (open the LazyMatlab namespace instead of SimpleMatlab)
 - 05/24/2013 - Added support for varargin/varargout functions and native matlab functions